top of page

 Is Rosemaling Swedish?

-In simple terms, no. Rosemaling is a distinctly Norwegian form of decorative painting.
+In simple terms, no. Rosemaling is a distinctly Norwegian form of folk art.
 Evolving in rural Norway, rosemaling flourished in the late 1600's through the mid-1800's.
+The term rosemaling is often mistakenly applied to Swedish decorative paintings, however rosemaling is a Norwegian word to describe Norwegian folk painting.

 Go here for more on the History of Rosemaling.